In the Pale Moonlight: Critical reception

 In 2013, Slate ranked "In the Pale Moonlight" one of the ten best episodes in the Star Trek franchise.
 In 2016, The Washington Post ranked "In the Pale Moonlight" the fourth best episode of all Star Trek.
 Empire ranked "In the Pale Moonlight" 13th out of the 50 top episodes of all Star Trek in 2016.
 In 2016, IGN ranked this the sixth best episode of all Star Trek series.

 In 2017, Space.com rated "In the Pale Moonlight" as the fifth best Star Trek episode overall out of its 700+ episodes, behind "The Measure of a Man" (#1), "The Trouble with Tribbles" (#2), "The Menagerie"(#3) and "The Best of Both Worlds" (#4).
 In June 2019, it was rated the fifth best episode up to that time, by Screen Rant.
 Io9 ranked it as the seventh best episode of all Star Trek episodes up to 2011.
 In 2015, Geek.com rated the moment when the Romulans announce to Sisko they determined the data rod was a fake, the 13th best moment in all Star Trek.
 In 2020, ScreenRant ranked "In the Pale Moonlight" the tenth best episode of all Star Trek franchise television episodes up to that time.

-In 2019, Screen Rant ranked a character introduced in this episode, Vreenak, as the 3rd most important Romulan of the Star Trek franchise.
+In 2019, Screen Rant ranked a character introduced in this episode, Vreenak, as the third most important Romulan of the Star Trek franchise.

 In 2020, SyFy also recommended watching "In the Pale Moonlight" as background on the Romulans for Star Trek: Picard.

 Home media release

 "In the Pale Moonlight" was released as part of a two-episode VHS release in the United Kingdom in November 1998.
 The other episode featured on the tape was "His Way".
 It was released on DVD as part of the season six box set on November 4, 2003.
-It is also featured on the Star Trek Fan Collective – Captain's Log DVD box set as one of three Deep Space Nine episodes featured, along with the series finale "What We Leave Behind" and "Far Beyond the Stars", with an introduction by Avery Brooks.
+It is also featured on the Star Trek Fan Collective – Captain's Log DVD box set as one of three Deep Space Nine episodes featured, along with the series finale "What You Leave Behind" and "Far Beyond the Stars", with an introduction by Avery Brooks.
 This was released on July 24, 2007.

 This episode were released in 2017 on DVD with the complete series box set, which had 176 episodes in a 48 disc set.